florianfelice/PYCOF/README.md

 * To use `/etc/MyNewHost.json` you can either pass `MyNewHost.json` or the whole path to use them.
 * To use `/home/OtherHost.json` you need to pass the whole path.

+### 3.2.
+Can I query a Reshift cluster with IAM user credentials?

+The function `renote_execute_sql` can take into account [IAM](https://aws.amazon.com/iam/features/manage-users/) user's credentials.
+You need to ensure that your credentials file `/etc/config.json` includes the IAM access and secret keys with the Redshift cluster information.
+The only argument to change when calling the function is to set `useIAM=True`.

+The function will then use the [AWS access and secret keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) to ask AWS to provide the user name and password to connect to the cluster.
+This is a much safer approach to connect to a Redshift cluster than using direct cluster's credentials.